moeinhe83/Exercises-part-1-16/README.md

 Program Description ===> 16th Exercise

-Example ===> Write a Program That Deletes The Name key From the Above Dictionary
+Example ===> Write A Program That Deletes The Name Key From The Above Dictionary

 A => info = {'name’:'moein', 'age':20}